 Note that as the level of compiler optimization is raised, both the compilation time and the size of the resulting executable will increase, in some cases rather significantly.
 This type of CPU optimization thus leads to increased usage of other resources (specifically, memory).

 Note also that the compiler is not always able to produce the most efficient machine code automatically.
 This is because information that would allow the compiler to make optimal decisions is often lacking at compile time.

 As an example, consider a program that obtains its input data from a file.
 The amount of data is not known until run time.
 For those data sets that are too big to fit in the cache, the best performance is achieved if the compiler performs cache optimizations on the code.
 But for those data sets that do fit in cache, these optimizations add overhead and make the program run slower.
 So what should the compiler do?

 In situations like this, the compiler will simply make a default choice based on, among other things, the general optimization level specified.
 If you understand what your program is doing, however, you may be able improve its performance by selectively enabling and disabling the compiler's cache optimizations.
 This same basic theme applies to the other optimizations as well - giving the compiler as much information as possible about the structure of the code allows it to do its work most efficiently.

 In practice this information is transmitted by fine-tuning the compiler options or by adding explicit compiler directives in the source code.
 The latter approach gives the programmer a great deal of control over how the compiler treats individual code segments.
-For additional details, see the appropriate workshop materials as well as the compiler man pages.

 - Modify the Source Code